lanl/drm-fates/1.LANDIS-MODEL/README.md

 	+ **topo_custom**: boolean indicating whether a custom topo.inp file will be used.
 Currently the DRM only supports flat topography, but future versions will include the option to use custom topography.

 	+ **max_topo**: DO NOT CHANGE.
 Set to zero for flat topography.
-Future versions of the DRAM will alter this value based on the difference between the highest and lowest elevations in the AOI.
+Future versions of the DRM will alter this value based on the difference between the highest and lowest elevations in the AOI.

 + Wind Settings: